 - 10Find the love of my life

-Of the 41 percent of Americans who make New Year’s resolutions, though, only 9.2 percent feel they are successful in achieving their resolution(s).
+Of the 41 per cent of Americans who make New Year’s resolutions, only 9.2 per cent feel they successfully achieve their resolution(s).

-One of the keys to setting and achieving New Year’s resolutions is to make them attainable and measurable.
+One of the keys to setting and achieving New Year resolves to make them attainable and measurable.
 Like when setting a goal, if you don’t make your resolution something you can actually achieve and something you can measure your progress toward, you’ll be much less likely to achieve it.

 Making Resolutions for a Healthier Smile

-Based on the statistics above, it seems like a lot of Americans make resolutions to be healthier and take better care of their bodies.
+Based on the statistics above, it seems like many Americans make resolutions to be healthier and take better care of their bodies.
 Although a lot of those resolutions might be made specifically with weight loss in mind, there are a lot of different (and other) important ways that you can improve your health, even if it’s by just doing the basics.

-If you’ve made a resolution to take better care of your body, don’t forget about the health of your smile.
+If you’ve resolved to take better care of your body, don’t forget about the health of your smile.
 Here are five things you can do to help you get a healthier smile and start the new year off right.